idaholab/moose/modules/navier_stokes/doc/content/source/postprocessors/INSElementIntegralEnergyAdvection.md

 `INSElementIntegralEnergyAdvection`.
 The former retrieves the density and specific heat capacity as `ADReal` material properties while the former retrieves the same properties as `Real`.

+This class performs volumetric integration (element-based as opposed to side-based) of the advection term because the incompressibility constraint is applied to the energy advection term and the term is not integrated by parts.
+Details about the finite element implementation of the energy advection term can be found on the [INSADEnergyAdvection.md] page.

 ## Example input syntax